World-Class Colorectal Cancer Care

 Every month, our team holds a GI Tumor meeting to review and assess individual patient cases to help make the best decisions in care going forward.
-This conference is attended by all the members of our team including our counterparts at the Dana Farber Cancer Institute and includes colorectal surgeons, oncologic surgeons, medical oncologists, radiation oncologists, radiologists, pathologists, and gastroenterologists.
+This meeting is attended by all the members of our team including our counterparts at the Dana Farber Cancer Institute and includes colorectal surgeons, oncologic surgeons, medical oncologists, radiation oncologists, radiologists, pathologists, and gastroenterologists.

 On an ongoing basis, the Bennett Cancer Center’s Cancer Committee reviews, monitors, and reports on quality of care measures established by the American College of Surgeons Commission on Cancer (CoC).

 The pathologists at Stamford Hospital work closely with our colorectal surgeons, oncologic surgeons, gastroenterologists, medical oncologists, radiation oncologists, radiologists, and the geneticist at the Stamford Hospital Colorectal Cancer Registry Program.
 Having an accurate diagnosis helps our physicians determine the most effective treatment for you.